• About EvoHam

 Because Codec2 is highly efficient, FreeDV can deliver good voice quality at bitrates that are far lower than typical analog voice.
 The trade-off is that FreeDV behaves more like other digital modes: when the signal is strong enough and conditions are fairly stable, the audio is very clean; when the signal drops below a certain point or deep fading sets in, the audio can break up or stop decoding entirely.

-5 What You Need to Get Started
+5 What Do You Need to Use FreeDV?

 HF Transceiver